PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/projections/02-crop_predictions.md

 A new subclass is drawn only when the class changes, using the historical county-and-class distribution, falling back to the statewide class distribution, then to a uniform draw over the lookup table.

-## Crop crop projection
+## Cover crop projection
 Cover crops are projected on top of the crop identity once for each scenario.
 Instead of predicting in general what each parcel will plant in each year, this part adds another layer to determine which of these will be cover crops.

 The scenario sheet gives a cover crop acreage and a total acreage for each county and year.
 Dividing one by the other gives a cover share.
 That share is applied to the acreage the pipeline is actually projecting for the county,